MachineLemonade/docs/policies/terms.md

 **14. Miscellaneous**

 You may not assign or otherwise transfer this Agreement or any rights or obligations under this Agreement to any third party without our prior written consent.
-The failure of either party to act upon any right, remedy, or breach of this

-Agreement will not constitute a waiver of that or any other right, remedy, or breach.
+The failure of either party to act upon any right, remedy, or breach of this greement will not constitute a waiver of that or any other right, remedy, or breach.
 No waiver will be effective unless made in writing and signed by the waiving party.
 Neither party will be liable for any delay in or failure of performance resulting from any cause or condition beyond the party’s reasonable control, whether foreseeable or not, including vandalism that disrupts or corrupts the Website or the Services.
 The provisions of this Agreement are severable.
 If any provision is held to be invalid, unenforceable, or void, the remaining provisions will not as a result be invalidated.